grodansparadis/vscp/src/vscp/drivers/level2/rpigpio/docs/README.md

 ### Actions

 #### ON
-	action-parameter is comma separated list with pins to turn on.
+	action-parameter is comma separated list with pin to turn on. pins must be defined as an output.

 #### OFF
+	Clear output pin.
-	action-parameter is comma separated list with pins to turn off.
+	action-parameter is comma separated list with pins to turn off. pins must be defined as an output.

 #### SET
+	set output pin.
-    action-parameter is pin state as binary
+    action-parameter is pin state in binary for (01010101) first 8 GPIO pins bit-array of eight bits (01010101) in binary
-	bit-array (011110)

 #### PWM
-	action parameter is value
+	Generate hard/spoft pwm signal on output pin. action parameter is pin, pwm range value

 #### Frequency (sound)
-	action parameter is frequency, duration
+	Generate a tone on an output pin action parameter is pin, frequency, duration

-#### Shift out
+#### Shiftout
-    action-parameter is data byte(s) to shift out
+	Shiftout action parameter data on output pin. action-parameter is, pin, data byte(s) to shift out

+#### Shiftoutevent
-#### Shift out from event data
-    action-parameter is offset to data byte(s) to shift out  CLASS1.CONTROL, Type=25
+	Shift out event data on output pin. action-parameter is: pin, offset to data byte(s) to shift out  CLASS1.CONTROL, Type=25

+#### Shiftin
-#### Shift in
+	Shift in data on input pin.
-	action-paramter: # bytes (1-7), data coding  CLASS1.DATA
+	action-paramter: pin, # bytes (1-7), data coding  CLASS1.DATA

+#### Status
+	Return status for output pin.
+Can be used for sync events etc. action parameter: pin, event...